-Section I: Pellston Workshops®: Components and Criteria
+Section I: Technical Workshops: Components and Criteria

-Pellston Workshops, named after the location of the first workshop (University of Michigan Field Station, Pellston, Michigan) are fully funded, 4- to 5-day meetings with entirely invited membership (usually 30-50 participants).
-All costs are paid for by fundraising.
-Participants and sponsors represent a balance of government, business, academia, and foundations.
-The balance and objectivity that underlie all SETAC activities also apply to SETAC workshops.
+SETAC Technical Workshops extend from 1- to 5-days and include usually 30-50 participants.
+Costs vary from fully to partially funded and outputs also differ.
+The balance and objectivity that underlie all SETAC activities also apply to SETAC Technical Workshops.
+The long-term objectives of SETAC in regard to Technical Workshops are to:

-The long-term objectives of SETAC in regard to Pellston Workshops are to:
+- Promote understanding and resolution of important technical or policy issues in environmental science by enhancing scientific knowledge, management strategy, and philosophy. - Enhance interdisciplinary approaches, by including specialists outside of the field of environmental toxicology and chemistry, as appropriate. - Enhance and encourage international collaboration and participation. - Enhance participation across relevant constituencies and user groups, including non-governmental organizations (NGO) to increase acceptance and utility.

-- Promote understanding and resolution of cutting-edge technical and policy issues in environmental science by enhancing scientific knowledge, management strategy, and philosophy. - Enhance interdisciplinary approaches, by including specialists outside of the field of environmental toxicology and chemistry, as appropriate. - Enhance and encourage international collaboration and participation. - Enhance participation across relevant constituencies and user groups, including non-governmental organizations (NGO) to increase acceptance and utility. - Ensure the Organizing Committee and all attendees are balanced among business, academia, government, and NGOs. - Produce a high-quality, peer-reviewed key publication such as: an article in a SETAC journal (ET&C or IEAM), a book, or a technical report (see Section III below). - Disseminate the results of the workshop quickly and to a wide audience of environmental scientists and managers, the public, and workshop sponsors so they may benefit from the workshop. - Maintain the prestige and stature of the Pellston Workshop designation.
+- Ensure the Organizing Committee and all attendees are balanced among business, academia, government, and NGOs. - For level 1 and 2 workshops, produce a high-quality, peer-reviewed key publication such as: an article in a SETAC journal (ET&C or IEAM), a book, or a technical report (see Section III below). - Disseminate the results of the workshop quickly and to a wide audience of environmental scientists and managers, the public, and workshop sponsors so they may benefit from the workshop.